bit-dream/matlab-hashmap/README.md

 of data types, functions/structs/classes as map keys, and concise language to improve code readability.

+### General
+HashMap will auto rehash as new data gets added.
+Rehash determination is based on number of entries in the map and current number of buckets allocated to the internal array.

+A psudo seperate chaining takes place when hash collisions occur (psudo as in not using a more traditional linked list as storage).

+### Time and space complexity
+Look up - Best/Average case O(1), worst case O(N) [when hash function produces key collisions] Space - O(N) array increases linearly with number of dictionary entries

 ## Installation
 Double click on the toolbox file (HashMap.mtlbx) or drag the file into the MATLAB command window.
 This will install the class globally within MATLAB.